emiyl/vita.cfw.guide/more/adrenaline.md

 Adrenaline is an extremely useful piece of software which lets you run PS1 and PSP games and homebrew from your memory card.

+Make sure your Vita and computer are connected to the same internet {: .notice .notice--info}

+You must have the latest version of VitaShell installed {: .notice .notice--info}

 ## Downloads
 - An FTP Client
 	- For Windows, I'd recommend [FileZilla](https://filezilla-project.org/){:target="_blank"} or [WinSCP](https://winscp.net/eng/download.php){:target="_blank"}